SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 ### Introduction <a name="introduction"></a>

-Mean Variance Optimization is the genius foundation of almost everything built in the name of modern portfolio theory (Dr. Markowitz, the genius behind this foundation  passed away last month.
+Mean Variance Optimization stands as the brilliant foundation of almost everything built in the name of modern portfolio theory (Dr. Markowitz, the genius behind this foundation sadly passed away last month.
 RIP sir).
-While it can perform quite bizzare with estimation errors on expected return!
+While it can perform quite peculiar confronted with estimation errors on expected return!

-In a previous blog ([The Conviction Pyramid of Portfolio Construction](https://skybluerw.github.io/2023/04/01/pyramid-optimization.html)), we have discussed one trail of thought to alleviate such issue by reducing dependency on estimation of expected return.
-While the idea of having a nice forecast on expected return and gain from it is just so attractive!
-A slight improvement on expected return estimation can bring tremendous reward financially!
-Now it's the time to turn to this trail of thought to improve our estimation on expected return.
+In a previous blog ([The Conviction Pyramid of Portfolio Construction](https://skybluerw.github.io/2023/04/01/pyramid-optimization.html)), we explored the trail of thought aimed at alleviating this issue by reducing our reliance on expected return estimates.
+While the allure of better forecasting expected returns and reaping the rewards is truly irresistible.
+Even a slight improvement in estimating expected returns can lead to tremendous financial rewards!
+Now, the time has come to delve deeper into this line of thinking and enhance our approach to estimating expected returns.

-Attaining a reliable estimate on expected return is probably the most challenging task in the modern world of finance.
-There is just so much volatility and unstationariness within the security return hidering the task.
-In the meanwhile it is also exactly the point making it quite an interesting topic.
-There is no universally guaranteed or recoganized method for it.
-We have all the room to explore and wander.
+Obtaining a reliable estimate of expected returns ranks among the most formidable challenges in the modern world of finance.
+The volatility and ever-changing nature of security returns create a complex puzzle that hinders the task.
+In the meanwhile, it is probably this complexity that makes it an intriguing and captivating topic.
+In this ever-evolving landscape, there is no universally guaranteed or recognized method for accurate estimation, leaving us with ample room for exploration and hang out.

 In this blog, let's start the journey with the Bayesian framework initially brought within the Black-Litterman model (BL).
 Such a framework enables us to start from a neutral point and incorporate investors' views/forecast on expected return to deviate from it.